MarynarzSwiata/Python/100daysChallenge/mini-projects/_mini-projects-explained.md

 ## `pizza_calculator.py`

-This Python script calculates the cost per person for a pizza order, including a tip and a possible discount.
+This Python script calculates the cost per person for a pizza order, including a dynamic tip and a possible discount.

 **Purpose:**
-To demonstrate more complex conditional logic and calculations.
+To demonstrate breaking down a problem into smaller functions and handling complex conditional logic.

 **How it works:**

 1. It takes the pizza price and number of people as input.
-2. It determines the tip percentage based on the number of people.
+2. A function `determine_tip_percentage()` decides the tip based on the group size.
-3. It calculates the total amount, and applies a discount if the order is over 50 EUR for a group of 4 or more.
+3. A function `calculate_total_bill()` computes the final bill, including the tip and a conditional discount for large groups.
-4. It calculates and prints the price per person.
+4. The main script orchestrates the calls to these functions and prints the final price per person.

 **Key Concepts Demonstrated:**

-- `input()` for user input.
+- Decomposing a problem into multiple functions (`determine_tip_percentage`, `calculate_total_bill`).
-- `float()` and `int()` for type conversion.
+- `input()` for user input and type conversion (`float()`, `int()`).
 - Complex conditional logic with `if`, `elif`, `else`.
-- Arithmetic calculations.
+- Returning values from functions and passing them to others.
 - Formatted output using f-strings.

 ---